weaversa/cryptol-course/labs/Language/Basics.md

 Many of the errors in coding Cryptol will be instances of type mismatching.
 If you can't see your problem based on the error message, try adding more type annotations.
 This:
-* makes the interpreter do less work trying alternative possibilites and, consequently, can make error messages more comprehensible
+* makes the interpreter do less work trying alternative possibilities and, consequently, can make error messages more comprehensible
 * reduces the body of code to examine for bugs (a sort of binary bug search)